 Gallery location: Federation Court, Ground Level, NGV International (National Gallery of Victoria), Melbourne

-Xu Zhen is also the artist of Eternity-Poseidon in De Haan, Belgium.
+Xu Zhen is also the artist behind the Eternity Poseidon Statue in De Haan, Belgium.
 It’s a delicious sculpture combining a Greek God with Peking Ducks.
-It makes me hungry when I look at it.
+It makes me hungry every time I look at it.